qfearofwaves/ServerStatus/README.md

 ```
 # Usage
 client = StatusClient("http://127.0.0.1:5000")

+In real world, we replace `http://127.0.0.1:5000` with the server url.
+Client might include API key in the request in order to call the server.
 ```

 The client library implemented a naive approach to wrap the errors.
 A more advanced approach would be calling the server with retry.
 For example, with a fixed backoff of 500ms and retry for maximum of 3 times; or with an exponential backoff.
 I'm more familiar with Java and have used `spring retry`.
 I did some reserch and for Python there's a library called `Tenacity` can be used.